TheDimPause/micro.blog-navlist-plug-in/README.md

 As an example, for my blog, the navigation list is at [https://thedimpau.se/pages/](https://thedimpau.se/pages/)

+_The plug-in 1.0.6 update gives the option to have the navigation list page link to be used wherever you choose!__

 Prior to plug-in version 1.0.6 a link to this list was automatically added to the site's main navigation menu.
 This is no longer the case!

 Now, if you do want the list to appear in your site's main menu when the plug-in has been installed create a new Micro.blog page with an appropriate title, make the contents of the page be the address